There are different ways of using Bluetooth devices in Windows. Using a virtual COM port or using a dedicated Driver.

 The built in driver works with the following Bluetooth stacks.

-Since the Windows own stack supports most of the actual Bluetooth devices, there is no additional software needed, and the software will run out of the box immediately.
+Since the Windows own stack supports most of the current Bluetooth devices, there is no additional software needed, and the software will run out of the box immediately.

 The Software is to be installed in the normal way, only the option on the command line has to be changed from "-u" to "-b", because we want to use Bluetooth driver instead of USB.
 You can copy the Symbol on the desktop, so you can use both versions in a row, or even in parallel.